google/timesketch/docs/guides/admin/context-links.md

 #### `hardcoded_modules`

 Hardcoded modules are context links that are directly implemented into Timesketch.
-The configuration only allows to activate/deactivate them `
+For those hardcoded modules, the configuration only allows to activate/deactivate each module and to define on which attribute field the the module should trigger.

-# TODO!
+A hardcoded module config entry supports the following fields:

 ```
 #   module_name: